WholeG/GPBO/README.md

 ![avatar](https://github.com/WholeG/GPBO/raw/main/pictures/rosenbrock_max_0.jpg)

-*the green points are train set
+- the green points are train set
-*the gray plane is the true function branin, use 400 points by meshgrid() *the red plane is the prediction of GP on design_domain(all data - train set) *the red vertical line and the blue star point tell us the next point that should be added
+- the gray plane is the true function branin, use 400 points by meshgrid()
+- the red plane is the prediction of GP on design_domain(all data train set)
+- the red vertical line and the blue star point tell us the next point that should be added

 ![avatar](https://github.com/WholeG/GPBO/raw/main/pictures/rosenbrock_max_11.jpg)

-* after some iterations , the predction is close to the true function
+- after some iterations , the predction is close to the true function

 ![avatar](https://github.com/WholeG/GPBO/raw/main/pictures/max_round.jpg)
-*the maximum of acquistion function, actually, iteration8 is the best.
+- the maximum of acquistion function, actually, iteration8 is the best.
 ## About author

 ```javascript